Assios/CS263-Project/README.md

 ## CS263 Project.

-A website that displays news and movie information based on the user's preferences.
+This website displays movie information based on the user's preferences.
+The user could search for movies and add them to a watchlist and favorites-list.
+The website then uses the user's favorites to find similar movies.